crkn-rcdr/OCR-Evaluations/README.md

 technical disclosure.
 ABBYY's public product materials are much clearer about capabilities than about exact internal model architecture.

-In other words, FineReader is relevant here not because every internal detail is public, but because it remains a strong real-world benchmark for OCR systems that need both recognition quality and document-structure preservation.
+FineReader remains a strong real-world benchmark for OCR systems that need both recognition quality and document-structure preservation.

 Sources: